New Condos Prince Edward County

 The region is easily accessible to all major cities being only one hour from Kingston, two hours from Toronto, three hours from Ottawa and four hours from Montreal.

 List of New Condos in Prince Edward County

 Need More Information?
 That’s What We’re Here For.
 Register Now To Learn More and Get Platinum Benefits

 Questions & Answers

 Why is there a shortage of rentals in the community?

 The booming tourism industry is calling for more short-term rentals (such as AirBnB’s) limiting the amount of long-term rentals available.
 In 2018, there were over 900 Airbnb listings in the county.

-Is the county an island?
+Is the Prince Edward County an island?